k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-2/1.lesson-blue/unit-1.md

 ## 2) Building the artefact with the BoB included

+Lets take our appProfile for 2 architectures (arm64 and x86_64)

 Need to reclone, cause this is a new environment with docker/buildx , not k0s

 ```git